HDTian/RFQT/README.md

 Depending on the type of data (simulation data or real application data) one wish to analyze, follow the coresponding guidance.

-### Build the standard data
+### 1. Build the standard data
 Prepare the standard data `Dat` where the first four colunms are individual index, instrument values, the exposure, the outcome, following the high-dimensional covariate information.
 If missing data exists, the individual will be removed.
-If one  wish to investigate potantial non-linear patterns, add the exposure itself as a covariate.
+If one wish to investigate potential non-linear exposure effect patterns, add the exposure itself as a covariate.

 For simulated data, the data strucuture is the same as the real data, only with the true individual effects added as the final column.
 One can use the command `getDat()` to obtain standard toy samples.

+If one wish to left a testing sub-set for validation and seperate analysis, simply split `Dat` as the training set `odat` and the testing set `vdat`.

-### Define any hyperparameters
+### 2. Define any hyperparameters
 Assign the hyperparameter values, for example

        S<-5